 HomeDNA / GPS Origins Ancestry Test – https://homedna.com/product/gps-origins regular price $199.95 (looks at over 80,000 autosomal DNA markers).
 Sometimes available on GroupOn.
 They may offer a 10% discount if you put it in your shopping cart and try to leave before completing the order.

 LivingDNA – https://www.livingdna.com/ regular price is $99; cheaper on FindMyPastDNA for $89.
-LivingDNA or FindMyPastDNA used to be available on Amazon – https://www.amazon.com/3-Living-DNA-Ancestry-Test/dp/B07HWVRPNZ/ (temporarily unavailable on Amazon as of February 15, 2019 and became unavailable in mid-October 2018).
+LivingDNA or FindMyPastDNA used to be available on Amazon – https://www.amazon.com/3-Living-DNA-Ancestry-Test/dp/B07HWVRPNZ/ (available on Amazon as of February 28, 2019).
 LivingDNA offers free limited transfers, but you won’t get a few benefits if you go this route that you would get if you order the test directly from LivingDNA; they have indicated they will offer discounted upgrades for those who transfer and want the extra benefits, but no word on when or how much it will cost).
 For example, you won’t get haplogroups (mtDNA, Y-DNA – if male) and originally you wouldn’t get ethnicity results when I did a free transfer back in December 2017, but looks like they may be offering ethnicity results for the free transfers during the beta test (it’s not clear if you get to keep the ethnicity results after the beta test ends and it doesn’t appear those who upload after the beta test will get them without paying some kind of upgrade fee) after your transfer processes (estimated between August 8 – October 31, 2018 for the free transfers to process; they are rolling them out in small groups).
 You would have to order a kit from LivingDNA to get those benefits.
 They are partnering with FindMyPast and FindMyPast will be offering LivingDNA kits packaged with FindMyPastDNA (or some similar language) at some point, similar to how MyHeritageDNA uses FTDNA kits with MyHeritage logo on the package.
 They are slowly rolling out matching starting August 8, 2018 and plan on finishing by sometime in October 2018.
-Two of my three transferred results are showing three (3) or two (2) matches, but only one has finished processing as of February 15, 2019 and it only has one match.
+Two of my three transferred results are showing three (3) or two (2) matches, but only one has finished processing as of February 28, 2019 and it only has one match.
 One of the transfers has zero (0) matches!

 Silverberry Genomix: https://silverberrygenomix.com/ Some kits on sale, check website; Amazon; Amazon link for all Silverberry Genomix products available, usually with free shipping – check to see if any kits are on sale on Amazon